tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

                'Adam', 'Adagrad'.
 Full list in OPTIMIZER_CLS_NAMES constant. class should be sub-class of tf.Optimizer that implements `compute_gradients` and `apply_gradients` functions.
-             optimizer instance should be instantion of `tf.Optimizer` sub-class and have `compute_gradients` and `apply_gradients`
+             optimizer instance should be instantiation of `tf.Optimizer` sub-class and have `compute_gradients` and `apply_gradients`
                functions.
 *  <b>`gradient_noise_scale`</b>: float or None, adds 0-mean normal noise scaled by this